List of Monster High characters: Draculaura

-Draculaura (voiced by Debi Derryberry in most projects, Courtney Lin in the 2022 TV series, portrayed by Naya Damasen in the live-action film) is the Romanian daughter of Dracula.
-Despite being a vampire, she is a vegan who consumes fruits, vegetables and "a lot of iron supplements" instead of blood, fainting at the mere sight or mention of it.
-Mattel vice-president of design, Kiyomi Haverly, commented on her, saying, "She's a vegan.
+Draculaura (voiced by Debi Derryberry in most projects, Courtney Lin in the 2022 TV series, portrayed by Naya Damasen in the live-action films) is the Romanian daughter of Dracula.
+Despite being a vampire, she is a vegan who consumes fruits, vegetables, and "a lot of iron supplements" instead of blood, fainting at the mere sight or mention of it.
+Mattel vice-president of design, Kiyomi Haverly, commented on this trait, saying, "She's a vegan.
 She's turned off by meat.
 Girls could really relate to that because that's part of what they're thinking of these days."
-Initially 1,599 years old, but turns 1,600 in the webisode "Party Planners" and in the 2012 film special, Why Do Ghouls Fall In Love, with Mattel releasing a doll line based around her birthday.
-In Frights, Camera, Action, Draculaura unlocks her vampire powers and earns the ability to transform into a bat.
+Initially 1,599 years old, Draculaura turns 1,600 in the webisode "Party Planners" and in the 2012 film special, Why Do Ghouls Fall In Love, with Mattel releasing the doll line Sweet 1600 based around her birthday.
+In Frights, Camera, Action, Draculaura unlocks her vampire powers including the ability to transform into a bat.

-Cheerful, bubbly and excitable, Draculaura is one of the friendliest and most popular ghouls in Monster High.
-She currently dates Clawd, Clawdeen's older brother, and has a pet bat named Count Fabulous.
-She primarily dresses in pink that complements her pink skin and black pink-streaked hair.
-On school days, she secures her hair into pigtails and wears a pink zipper top with a ruffled white collar and fishnet fabric sleeves, paired with a white miniskirt and girly pink boots.
-Due to her birthday being on Valentine's Day, she also has a pink heart-shaped tattoo at the corner of her left eye, and is quite the romantic.
+The character is portrayed as friendly and excitable is one of the friendliest and among the most popular ghouls at Monster High.
+In the original run, she is in a relationship with Clawd Wolf, older brother to Clawdeen Wolf, and has a pet bat named Count Fabulous.

+Draculaura's original appearance featured look black and pink streaked ponytails and outfits inspired by gothic, romantic and Lolita fashion.

-In the first franchise reboot film special; Welcome to Monster High, Draculaura originally lived with her father on a mansion on a hill overlooking Normie Town.
-Wanting to have friends like her, she talked her father into opening Monster High.
+In the franchise's first reboot, Draculaura originally lived with her father Dracula in a mansion on a hill overlooking "normie town", and, wanting to have friends like her, she talked her father into turning the mansion into Monster High, as seen in the first film Welcome to Monster High.
+She and her friends often go on adventures to find more monsters to enroll.

-The 2022 reboot portrays Draculaura with Taiwanese-American heritage (Filipino-American in the movie) rather than Romanian, with confirmation that it'll be explored in-depth in the TV series.
-In the reboot, Draculaura faces pressure to be an excellent student like her father and relatives.
-She also deals with her secret passion for witchcraft, a practice strictly forbidden in monster world and considered a "filthy human habit".
+The 2022 reboot portrays Draculaura as having Taiwanese heritage on her mother's side.
+Her father remains Dracula.
+She faces pressure to be an excellent student like her father and relatives.
+She is still a vegan, however now sustains off of energy from success and feeling good about herself, and tracks this energy through a "vamp-ness meter" app on her phone.
+She holds a secret passion for witchcraft, a practice strictly forbidden in the monster world due to the threat it poses to monsterkind.
+Draculaura aims to become a full-fledged witch, all the while fighting for witches to be more accepted in monster society.

+In the live-action films, Draculaura is initially a private person before befriending Clawdeen and Frankie after who accept her praciticing witchcraft.
+Her veganism is not mentioned, and she threatens Clawdeen and Frankie with drinking their blood, but otherwise is not suggested to drink blood.